alinex/node-util/README.md

 __Arguments:__

-* `object` (if not called as Object method) base object to be extended
+* `object` (if not called as Object method) base object to be checked

 __Returns:__